 For the latest on all of our services, please have a look at the frequently asked questions section on this page.

 You can bid for and view a property, but we’re going to be doing things a bit differently to help keep our customers and colleagues safe.
-For the time being, we’ll be carrying out unaccompanied viewings on homes - you can find out more in a special video update.

 We understand that you might be worried about what the COVID-19 virus outbreak means for your income, home and your ability to pay your bills.

 Customers still need to continue paying their rent, but if you’re struggling we have a range of help available for you.
 If you’re struggling, please let us know as soon as possible.
 We'll help you with an alternative agreement about paying your rent